 LABEL DESCRIPTION Aging Time Enter a time from 10 to 3000 seconds.
-This is how long all dynamically learned MAC addresses remain in the MAC address table before they age out (and must be relearned). message using G terminates all reg itches join VLANs by making a declaration.
-A declaration is made by issuing a Join ARP.
+This is how long all dynamically learned MA addresses remain in the MAC address table before they age out (and must be relearned). message using G terminates all reg itches join VLANs by making a declaration.
+A declaration is made by issuing a Join GARP.
 Declarations are withdrawn by issuing a Leave message.
-A Leave All message istrations.
+A Leave All message jistrations.
 GARP timers set declaration timeout values.
 See the chapter on VLAN ackground information.
-Join Timer oin Timer sets the duration of the Join Period timer for GVRP in milliseconds.
-Each ort has a Join Period timer.
-The allowed Join Time range is between 100 and 5535 milliseconds; the default is 200 milliseconds.
-See the chapter on VLAN setup or more background information.
-Leave Timer eave Time sets the duration of the Leave Period timer for GVRP in milliseconds. ach port has a single Leave Period timer.
-Leave Time must be two times larger han Join Timer ; the default is 600 milliseconds.
+Join Timer Join Timer sets the duration of the Join Period timer for GVRP in milliseconds.
+Each port has a Join Period timer.
+The allowed Join Time range is between 100 and 65535 milliseconds; the default is 200 milliseconds.
+See the chapter on VLAN setup for more background information.
+Leave Timer Leave Time sets the duration of the Leave Period timer for GVRP in millisecond Each port has a single Leave Period timer.
+Leave Time must be two times large than Join Timer ; the default is 600 milliseconds.
 Leave All Timer Leave All Timer sets the duration of the Leave All Period timer for GVRP in milliseconds.
 Each port has a single Leave All Period timer.
-Leave All Timer must be larger than Leave Timer. contains bits to d priority of the ingrapping.
-The switch has e assigned to higher nes up to eight separate traffic types by inserting a tag into a MAC-layer frame that efine class of service.
-Frames without an explicit priority tag are given the default ress port.
-Use the next two fields to configure the priority level-to-physical queue ight physical queues that you can map to the 8 priority levels.
-On the switch, trafficer index queues gets through faster while traffic in lower index queues is dropped if the network is conge Priority Level (The standard (which is e following descriptions are based on the traffic types defined in the IEEE 802.1d ncorporates the 802.1p).
+Leave All Timer must be larger than Leave Timer. priority of the ing mapping.
+The switch has e assigned to high network is conge e following descriptions are based on the traffic types defined in the IEEE 802.1d ncorporates the 802.1p).
 Level 7 Typically used for network control traffic such as router configuration messages.
 Level 6 Typically used for voice traffic that is especially sensitive to jitter (jitter is the variations in delay).
 Level 5 Typically used for video that consumes high bandwidth and is sensitive to jitter.
+Typically used for video that consumes high bandwidth and is sensitive to jitter.
 Level 4 Typically used for controlled load, latency-sensitive traffic such as SNA (Systems Network Architecture) transactions.
-Level 3 Typically used for "excellent effort" or better than best effort and would include important business traffic that can tolerate some delay.
-Level 2 This is for "spare bandwidth".
-Level 1 This is typically used for non-critical "background" traffic such as bulk transfers that are allowed but that should not affect other applications and users.
-Level 0 Typically used for best-effort traffic.
-Apply Click Apply to save your changes to the switch's run-time memory.
-The switch loses these changes if it is turned off or loses power, so use the Save link on the top navigation panel to save your changes to the non-volatile memory when you are done configuring.
-Cancel Click Cancel to reset the fields.
+Level 4 Level 3 Typically used for controlled load, latency-sensitive traffic such as SNA (Systems Typically used for controlled load, latency-sensitive traffic such as SNA (Systems Network Architecture) transactions.
+Typically used for "excellent effort" or better than best effort and would include Level 3 Typically used for controlled load, latency-sensitive traffic such as SNA (Systems Network Architecture) transactions.
+Typically used for "excellent effort" or better than best effort and would include important business traffic that can tolerate some delay.
+Level 3 Level 2 Typically used for controlled load, latency-sensitive traffic such as SNA (Systems Network Architecture) transactions.
+Typically used for "excellent effort" or better than best effort and would include important business traffic that can tolerate some delay.
+This is for "spare bandwidth".
+This is typically used for non-critical "background" traffic such as bulk transfers that Level 3 Level 2 Level 1 Typically used for controlled load, latency-sensitive traffic such as SNA (Systems Network Architecture) transactions.
+Typically used for "excellent effort" or better than best effort and would include important business traffic that can tolerate some delay.
+This is for "spare bandwidth".
+This is typically used for non-critical "background" traffic such as bulk transfers that are allowed but that should not affect other applications and users.